philobr/dominion/README.md

 ## Running the Project

-After building the project, 2 executables are created:
+After building the project (for example by using the compile.sh script in the "scripts" folder), 2 executables are created:
  - `client_exe`
  - `server_exe`